mjenior/riptide/README.md

 objective : bool
-    Sets previous objective function as a constraint with minimum flux equal to user input fraction Default is True
+    Sets previous objective function as a constraint with minimum flux equal to user input fraction Default is True set_bounds : bool
+    Uses flax variability analysis results from constrained model to set new bounds for all equations Default is True
 ```

 ### Example stdout report: